sleshJdev/3drender/README.md

-# 3drender
+# learning-js
-### renderer of the 3d model of cone, written on javascript.
+### various stuff written on javascript for the learning